 A band of cannibal Indians found him and considered him a delicate morsel.
 They prepared to make a feast of the boy, but at the last moment they discovered the strange tattoo marks on his body.
 The superstitious Indians let him go.

 Needham returned to civilization and entered business, but at 20 he gave up a promising career for the Protestant ministry.
 He preached throughout England and Ireland until 1868.

 Needham then met Boston evangelist Dwight Moody, who persuaded him to immigrate to America.

 Soon George C. Needham edited a magazine called Times of Refreshing, published by Charles Cullis, a Boston evangelist and faith healer.
-Needham became associated with the Clarendon Street Baptist Church in Boston and married Elizabeth Annabel.
-Together they preached around the eastern half of the United States, denouncing Catholicism, promoting faith healing and predicting the second coming of Jesus Christ was imminent.
+Needham associated with the Clarendon Street Baptist Church in Boston and married Elizabeth Annabel.
+Together they preached around the eastern half of the United States, denouncing Catholicism, promoting faith healing and predicting that the second coming of Jesus Christ was imminent.

 By 1891, Elizabeth grew disillusioned with faith healing, because she viewed it as hooey.
 She consequently wrote a book attacking it in 1891, called Mrs. Whiling’s Faith Cure.

 By 1892 George Needham was reported to be living in Philadelphia, touring the country and devoting most of his lectures to the still-imminent second coming of Jesus Christ.

 In November 1892 he preached religion could make you beautiful, according to Preach the Word, Eleven Bible Lectures.